jtopjian/openstack-workshop/03-nova.md

 If everything completed successfully, you will still have connectivity to your server and you will have a new interface called `br0`:

     $ ip a | grep br0

+Additionally, you will have a bridge named `br0`:

+    $ brctl show

+### Nova Configuration

+Add the following to the `[DEFAULT]` section of `/etc/nova/nova.conf`:

+    network_manager=nova.network.manager.FlatDHCPManager
+    firewall_driver=nova.virt.libvirt.firewall.IptablesFirewallDriver
+    network_size=254
+    force_dhcp_release=True
+    flat_network_bridge=br0
+    flat_interface=eth0
+    public_interface=eth0

+### Network Creation

+The final step is to create a virtual network that your virtual machines will communicate on:

+    $ source openrc
+    $ nova network-create nova --fixed-range-v4=192.168.1.0/24 --bridge-interface=br0

+## Launching an Instance

+At this point, we have Keystone providing authentication, Glance providing images, and Nova providing virtual machine orchestration.
+This is the minimum needed to start launching virtual machines in an IaaS environment.
+Let's try!

+    $ nova image-list
+    $ nova boot --image <uuid> --flavor 1 my_vm